StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-TwitterSearchSensor | Sensor which monitors twitter timeline for new tweets matching the specified criteria
+TwitterSearchSensor | Sensor which monitors twitter timeline for new tweets matching the specified criteria TwitterStreamSensor | Sensor which monitors twitter timeline for new tweets matching the specified criteria

 #### Actions